SnowflakePowered/opengood/README.md

 ### What is the OpenNES.Headered DAT?

 The regular OpenNES.dat file does not hash the iNES header.
-OpenNES.Headered.dat was generated using the `fixnes` header feature of GoodNES, witht he exception of the following headerless ROMs.
+OpenNES.Headered.dat was generated using the `fixnes` header feature of GoodNES.
 For most purposes, use the regular OpenNES DAT file.
+The intent behind this DAT is for traceability as well as having a set with headers GoodNES deems 'best'; however because of some small differences between ROMs even ran against `fixnes` this may not necessarily result in a matching ROM set.
+The script used to strip iNES headers can be found [here](https://gist.github.com/chyyran/404082bba27782fa8cdb094f8969dabc).

+The following ROMS are not `fixnes` and are left bare.
+UNIF format ROMs were also not changed.

 ```
 2011 Super HiK 105-in-1 Turbo Edition [b1].nes